markjfisher/deck-check/README.md

     cd deck-check-1.0.0/bin
     ./bin/deck-check SPAJsIuptdtrtDutsYsUsABBtLtmsvuAsTudsPtjsJsVsWtvsRuntqtHsFsLursQukuqsEtctytauvAEtttAtuts

-### windows (unverified)
+### windows from source

-Replace all the ./gradlew commands above with gradle.bat in the above, and adjust the commands for cd/unzip above to windows versions.
+As this is a gradle based application, it should just be a case of replacing all the ./gradlew commands above with gradle.bat in the above, and adjust the commands for cd/unzip above to windows versions.

+I haven't however tried it in windows.

 ## Usage from a release zip file